 5. Hold a contest

 We’ve all seen Instagram contests, but they can do a lot more for your brand than just get eyes on your products.
+Check out how 14 brands are ruling instagram with their UGC strategy here.

 If your business has a new product / promotional offer or you’re simply looking for another way to get more people posting on your hashtag, hold a photo submission contest to give prizes away to a select few.
 This method can help you engage with tons of new potential customers, get people using your hashtag and sharing UGC, build brand awareness, and ultimately drive sales.